joeldmyers/chatgpt-prompt-engineering/README.md

 #### Tactic 3: Check whether conditions are satisfied.

 Check the assumptions required to do the task.
+You may also want to check for edge cases here.
+[Here](https://github.com/joeldmyers/chatgpt-prompt-engineering/blob/3434c6317ef67a01d33d6fa86568fdbf0257fbef/chatbot-code/transform-text-to-ordered-list.py#L15) is an example of handling edge cases.